 Inserting the surfboard inside the surfboard bag

 When placing a single board inside a bag, it is important to remember which side has been waxed.
 Placing a sticker on the side of the bag as a guide to remember what part of the surfboard should be facing which side.

 For multiple boards, remember to pack every board in the same direction.
 Place the longest and heaviest board below and the shortest and lightest board above.
 Avoid large spaces between boards, noses, and tails.
-Use paddings such as soft clothing or bubble wraps to fill in the gaps and minimize their movement.
-Most multi travel bags have an internal strap for the boards for added security.
+Use paddings such as soft clothing or bubble wrap to fill in the gaps and minimize their movement.
+Most multi-travel bags have an internal strap for the boards for added security.
 Apply the right amount of pressure between the boards and be careful not to over tighten it which can damage the boards.

 Label the surfboard bag

 Placing a label both on the board and bag is essential because missing one can be as bad as damaging it.
 Placing a luggage tag that contains all the necessary information of the owner can help.
-Attaching an additional fragile strap, tag, or a sticker can also make for easier identification.
+Attaching an additional fragile strap, tag, or sticker can also make for easier identification.